shawngraham/hist3812-f22/content/syllabus/_index.md

 In a game, you never read the rulebook.
 You just jump right in.
 There might be a tutorial level though first.
 [Here's the tutorial level for this class](cyoa).

+Our first meeting is on September 7; I will set the scene, and then:

-**Please complete that level before we meet on Monday September 12.**
+**please complete the 'tutorial level' before we meet on Monday September 12.**

-And then make sure you go through the various sections below:
+Make sure you go through -and understand- the various sections below: